 - Interestingly, in fibromyalgia, the whole brain lights up like a Christmas tree.
 Many physicians have historically felt that this problem was imagined or “psychological.”
 Your brain, through chemicals and direct connections, affects the activity of EVERY cell in your body.
 I now think that my body is just an extension of my brain.
 It is how my brain interacts with my environment.
 Just because we do not have a diagnostic test to prove that you have a disease does not mean your symptoms do not exist.
 In fact, NPD is possibly the most common source of illness.

-We enjoy treating NPD – including chronic pain
+We enjoy treating NPD – especially chronic pain

 We both witness patients become pain free on a regular basis.
 If I seem a little overenthusiastic about this whole program, it’s because I am.
 There is nothing more rewarding than seeing a patient without hope regain his or her life.